cs675-spring20-projs/lab1/README.md

 <h3>Part C: Task scheduling (or dispatching :-)</h3>

 <p>
-Well, this part should really be called *dispatching* rather than *scheduling*, though what you will be looking at is a function called
+Well, this part should really be called <strong>dispatching</strong>
+rather than *scheduling*, though what you will be looking at is a function called <tt>schedule()</tt> located at
-<tt>schedule()</tt> located at <tt>serverless/schedule.go</tt>.
-In
+<tt>serverless/schedule.go</tt>.
+In this Lab, your code just simply
-this Lab, your code just simply needs to dispatch the task requests to the workers.
+needs to dispatch the task requests to the workers.
 In Lab 2, you will get to handle some level of phase-based scheduling.

 <p>
 The <tt>schedule()</tt> function is called from the